CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ## RoadMap

+- In the future, i am definitely going to update Structure Section in README.md
 - In the Future, i am planning to use **Kubernetes** and **CI/CD DevOps** tools like **Jenkins** or **Gitlab**.
 - I want to use different branches for **test and production** environments.
 - Also i am planning to use **S3 objects as TTL (Time to live)**.
 It will be more efficient way to save some **HDD space on virtual machine.**